pj1911/my-wiki/docs/linearRegression.md

-# Linear Regression — A Brief, Friendly Intro
+# Linear Regression — A Brief Intro

 ## What problem are we solving?